 Weight management is everyday mathematics.
-Weight is kept under control when energy intake and consumption are in balance.
+Weight stays stable when energy intake and consumption are in balance.
 During the day, you should eat the same amount of energy as you consume.
 So should we count calories or just follow a healthy lifestyle?

 Counting calories is not needed.
 Weight management is not so fastidious.
 It is more important to be aware of your choices.
 Remind yourself by thinking about what kind of food choices you make and what they are based on.